PandaFoss/Awesome-Arch/readme.md

 ### Not Linux

-- [PacBSD](https://pacbsd.org/) - A lightweight and flexible BSD distribution that provides a base system for use of Pacman package manager.
+- [PacBSD](https://pacbsd.org/) - A lightweight and flexible BSD distribution that provides a base system for use of `pacman` package manager.
 - [Arch Hurd](https://archhurd.org/) - A derivative work of Arch Linux porting it to the GNU Hurd system with packages optimised for the i686 architecture.
 - [ArchWSL](https://git.io/archwsl) - ArchLinux as a WSL Instance.